 Self-guiding has long been acknowledged as the best, most accurate way to guide long exposure astrophotos, particularly with commercial SCTs.
 The single most common complaint however is finding bright stars when guiding through dark or narrowband filters.
 The STXL filter wheel incorporates a KAI-0340 CCD with 640 x 480 pixels @ 7.4u inside the front cover of the filter wheel so that the guider picks off light from the guide stars before passing through the filters.
-This guiding CCD is the same sensor used in the ST-I autoguider.
-Moreover, the optical elements that transfer the light from the pick-off mirror to the CCD act as a 0.7X focal reducer, similar to the OAG-8300 configuration.
+The optical elements that transfer the light from the pick-off mirror to the CCD act as a 0.7X focal reducer, similar to the OAG-8300 configuration.
 The result is a doubling of the field of view of the guiding CCD with a correspondingly greater selection of guide stars.

 There are two smaller adjustment knobs on the filter wheel base: one for focus and one for moving the pick-off mirror to avoid vignetting.
 A larger knob on the side of the filter wheel locks the adjustments in place once the best focus is achieved.
 A short cable is provided to connect the filter wheel guider to the remote guide head port on the camera.
 In the event that a Standard filter wheel cover is substituted for using Nikon or Canon EOS camera lens adapters, a remote guide head may be used for guiding instead of the built-in self-guiding CCD.
 The Standard and Self-Guiding Filter wheel covers are interchangeable.